dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

 * **SSDT-GPI0**:
   * Need to be configured to your system
 * **AWAC and RTC0 SSDTs**:
-  * 300 series Intel boards will also need to figure his out(Z390 systems are most common for requiring this but some Gigabyte Z370 do as well)
+  * 300 series Intel boards will also need to figure this out (Z390 systems are most common for requiring this but some Gigabyte Z370 do as well)
 * **PMC SSDT**:
   * For fixing 300 series Intel NVRAM
   * Prebuilt can be found here: [NVRAM PMC](/Universal/nvram.md)
 * **USBX SSDT**:
   * This is included on sample SSDTs but SSDTTime only makes the SSDT-EC part, Skylake and newer users can grab a pre-built here: [SSDT-USBX.aml](https://github.com/dortania/USB-Map-Guide/blob/master/extra-files/SSDT-USBX.aml)

 For users who don't have all the options available to them in SSDTTime, you can follow the "SSDTs: The long way" section.
-You can still use SSDTTime for SSDTs it support for you.
+You can still use SSDTTime for SSDTs it does support.

 ## Running SSDTTime